Public transport: Safety and security

-Relative to other forms of transportation, public transit is safe (with a low crash risk) and secure (with low rates of crime).
-The injury and death rate for public transit is roughly one-tenth that of automobile travel.
-A 2014 study noted that "residents of transit-oriented communities have about one-fifth the per capita crash casualty rate as in automobile-oriented communities" and that "Transit also tends to have lower overall crime rates than automobile travel, and transit improvements can help reduce overall crime risk by improving surveillance and economic opportunities for at-risk populations."
+The injury and death rate due to crashes for public transit tends to be lower than that of automobile travel.
+A 2014 study noted that "residents of transit-oriented communities have about one-fifth the per capita crash casualty rate as in automobile-oriented communities".

-Although relatively safe and secure, public perceptions that transit systems are dangerous endure.
-A 2014 study stated that "Various factors contribute to the under-appreciation of transit safety benefits, including the nature of transit travel, dramatic news coverage of transit crashes and crimes, transit agency messages that unintentionally emphasize risks without providing information on its overall safety, and biased traffic safety analysis."

-Some systems attract vagrants who use the stations or trains as sleeping shelters, though most operators have practices that discourage this.
+Higher crime rates with public transport compared to automobile travel were found by a 2018 study in Netherlands.
+Some public transport systems attract vagrants who use the stations or trains as sleeping shelters.
+The safety and security of public transport varies by location and time.

 Impact

 Accessibility

 Public transport is means of independent transport for individuals (without walking or bicycling) such as children too young to drive, the elderly without access to cars, those who do not hold a drivers license, and the infirm such as wheelchair users.
 Kneeling buses, low-floor access boarding on buses and light rail has also enabled greater access for the disabled in mobility.
 In recent decades low-floor access has been incorporated into modern designs for vehicles.
 In economically deprived areas, public transport increases individual accessibility to transport where private means are unaffordable.